Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Polycythemic normovolemia is a condition characterized by a normal total blood volume with an increase in the number of its formed elements, which is accompanied by an increase in Ht above normal.

-The most common causes: infusion of blood corpuscles fractions (erythrocyte, leukocyte or platelet mass) to patients, chronic hypoxia, erythremia.
+The most common causes: infusion of fractions of blood cells (erythrocyte, leukocyte or platelet mass) into patients, chronic hypoxia, erythremia.

-Manifestations: an increase in blood viscosity, the development of thrombotic syndrome, microcirculation disorders, arterial hypertension.
+Manifestations: increased blood viscosity, development of thrombotic syndrome, microcirculation disorders, arterial hypertension.

 HYPERVOLEMIA